EMD DD35

 The EMD DD35 was a 5000 hp diesel-electric locomotive of D-D wheel arrangement built by General Motors Electro-Motive Division for the Union Pacific Railroad and Southern Pacific Railroad.
+A total of thirty DD35 locomotives were built from 1963 to 1964, with three going to the Southern Pacific, and the remaining twenty-seven to the Union Pacific.
+A cab-equipped variant, the DD35A (also called the DDA35), was built in 1965, exclusively for the Union Pacific.

 History

 In the early 1960s, Union Pacific started asking for a 15,000 hp 3-unit locomotive set to not only replace their turbine locomotives, but to bring a new generation of diesel locomotives to their rails, and then put them into use.
 The EMD (Electro Motive Division of General Motors) DD35 was a cabless booster (B unit) locomotive that consisted of two GP35 locomotives prime movers (engines) and electrical systems, mounted on a common frame back-to-back, riding on a pair of 4-axle Flexicoil trucks, so each prime mover was powering a single set of 4 axles instead of two sets of 2 axles, as in the GP35.
-Being a "B-unit", the DD35 lacked any sort of cab, and could only be run on the main line when connected with another "A-unit" to control it; the DD35A is an "A-unit" version of this locomotive subsequently built in 1965.
+Being a "B-unit", the DD35 lacked any sort of cab, and could only be run on the main line when connected with another "A-unit" to control it.
 The 4-axle truck was considered too harsh on the trackwork to be in the lead, and thus EMD's response to UP's request was a 4-unit (instead of the requested 3-unit set) locomotive set, consisting of a pair of 2,500 hp GP35s sandwiching a pair of DD35s, to make one 15,000 hp locomotive set (basically six GP35s in four units).

 EMD produced a demonstrator set like this in September 1963, painted in red and white (similar to the Frisco's livery).
 It was demonstrated on several railroads, but the only interest came from Union Pacific and Southern Pacific.
 UP bought the entire 4-unit demonstrator set, and followed with an order for 25 more, which were delivered from May through September 1964.
 The two demonstrator locomotives were numbered 72B and 73B; the 25 production locomotives were assigned 74B through 98B.